VyTacka/angular-clockpicker/README.md

 Changelog
 =========

-1.0.0

-* Renaming clockpicker-wrapper directive into lng-clockpicker
+1.2.0

+* Add `local` option for disabling local time (in case you want to use UTC)

 1.1.0

 * Add nativeOnMobile options in order to delegate to system timepicker on mobile devices

 * Correct update of view on mutation of moment date

+1.0.0

+* Renaming clockpicker-wrapper directive into lng-clockpicker